-Character Options Limited, the Group's principle UK trading subsidiary, again appointed Beyondly Global Limited (which was formerly named Comply Direct Limited) to independently assess our Greenhouse gas (GHG) emissions.
+Character Options Limited, the Group's principal UK trading subsidiary, once again engaged Beyondly Global Limited to independently assess our Greenhouse gas (GHG) emissions.
 These emissions have been reported with reference to the latest Greenhouse Gas Protocol Corporate Accounting and Reporting standard (GHG Protocol).
-The 2021 UK Government GHG Conversion Factors for Company Reporting published by the UK Department for Environment Food & Rural Affairs (DEFRA) are used to convert energy use in our operations to emissions of CO2e.
+The 2024 UK Government GHG Conversion Factors for Company Reporting published by the UK Department for Environment Food & Rural Affairs (DEFRA) are used to convert energy use in our operations to emissions of CO2e.

 The Group's three UK sites are included in the assessment.
-The data below summarises these sites' GHG emissions for three reporting periods, namely the years to 31st August 2023, 31st August 2022 and 31st August 2021.
-Operationally, we think it prudent to report these periods due to Covid-19 operational restrictions, investment in electric vehicles and electrified reach trucks, car charging facilities on one site and significant investment in air source heating installation at the Townley Street site and new more efficient condensing gas boilers at the New Malden site.
+The data below summarises these sites' GHG emissions for two reporting periods, namely the years to 31st August 2024 and 31st August 2023.